For all admission questions please write to: email@example.com

 The number of points achieved during an interview* based on the candidate's knowledge from Biology, Chemistry, Mathematics and Physics and knowledge of the English language for medical studies and the medical profession - a maximum of 100 points.

-*The candidate may be interviewed by means of electronic communication, provided that all the required documents are presented and the recruitment fee is paid.
+*The candidate may be interviewed by means of electronic communication, provided that all the required documents are presented and the admission fee is paid.

 ALL APPLICANTS ARE REQUESTED TO SUBMIT THE FOLLOWING DOCUMENTS: